16.070 Razing of Buildings.

 (3) Fees.
 Permit fees shall be established by resolution of the Common Council.

 (4) Irrevocable Letter of Credit or Alternative Forms of Security.
-Any application for a permit to engage in the razing of buildings within the City shall be accompanied by an irrevocable letter of credit which meets the following requirements:
+Any application for a permit to engage in the razing of buildings within the City shall be accompanied by either:

-(a) In an amount no less than 120 percent of the estimated project cost;
+1. In an amount no less than 120 percent of the estimated project cost;

-(b) Name the City as a beneficiary;
+2. Name the City as a beneficiary;

-(c) Be irrevocable and unconditional;
+3. Be irrevocable and unconditional;

-(d) Be conditioned for payment to the City solely upon presentation of the letter of credit and a sight draft, which shall direct the issuing lending institution to pay the City without any explanation, affidavit or documentation;
+4. Be conditioned for payment to the City solely upon presentation of the letter of credit and a sight draft, which shall direct the issuing lending institution to pay the City without any explanation, affidavit or documentation;

-(e) Expire not earlier than one year after completion of the last act by permittee of demolition or salvage (unless the one-year period is waived or modified by the Common Council), or after the expiration of a permit issued under this section to the permittee, whichever is later;
+5. Expire not earlier than one year after completion of the last act by permittee of demolition or salvage (unless the one-year period is waived or modified by the Common Council), or after the expiration of a permit issued under this section to the permittee, whichever is later;

-(f) Issued by a company certified by the State to conduct such business within Wisconsin.
+6. Issued by a company certified by the State to conduct such business within Wisconsin.

 The irrevocable letter of credit shall be a guarantee of performance by the permittee.
 The City Attorney shall act as the reviewing authority for the letter of credit.
 The letter of credit shall be delivered to the attention of the City Attorney, who may reasonably require a greater amount on a case-by-case basis, where deemed necessary to protect the City.
-In considering the amount of the irrevocable letter of credit, the City Attorney shall consider: (1) the recommendation, if any, of the Building Inspector; (2) the expertise of the applicant; (3) the applicant’s work history; (4) the capitalization of the applicant; (5) the scope of the proposed project; (6) the possible environmental hazards that could be created or currently exist; (7) the effect of the proposed operation on the surrounding neighborhood; and (8) the cost of remediation on the City, should the City have to address any matter due to the unwillingness or inability of the permittee to complete its obligations.
+In considering the amount of the irrevocable letter of credit, the City Attorney shall consider: (1) the recommendation, if any, of the Inspection Supervisor; (2) the expertise of the applicant; (3) the applicant’s work history; (4) the capitalization of the applicant; (5) the scope of the proposed project; (6) the possible environmental hazards that could be created or currently exist; (7) the effect of the proposed operation on the surrounding neighborhood; and (8) the cost of remediation on the City, should the City have to address any matter due to the unwillingness or inability of the permittee to complete its obligations; or

 (5) Comprehensive Liability Insurance.
 An applicant for a permit shall provide proof of comprehensive liability insurance in the amount of $1,000,000 per occurrence and per person, and $50,000 property damage.
 Such coverage shall be maintained for the duration of the project and shall be a condition of a permit issued under this section.
 In addition, the permittee shall agree to indemnify and hold the City harmless from any and all claims, demands, actions, judgments, liabilities and obligations of any nature whatsoever arising from the demolition activity or site restoration for which the permit is issued, including any attorneys’ fees and costs incurred by the City as a result thereof.
 In addition to liability insurance, the Building Inspector or City Attorney may require additional coverages including, but not limited to, automobile liability, pollution legal liability or other environmental insurance coverage, and workers’ compensation.